luffynas/multilogin-bot/autoscroll-extension/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
-5. Ensure all tests pass
+5. Run the test suite
 6. Submit a pull request

 ## License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Privacy

-This extension:
-- Does not collect personal information
-- Does not track user behavior
-- Does not send data to external servers
-- Stores all data locally in the browser

 ## Support

-- **Issues**: Report bugs and request features on GitHub
-- **Documentation**: Check the docs/ folder for detailed documentation
-- **Community**: Join our Discord server for discussions

-## Roadmap

-### Phase 1 (Current)
-- ✅ Basic autoscroll functionality
-- ✅ Multiple scroll strategies
-- ✅ Desktop and mobile support
-- ✅ Basic UI

-### Phase 2 (Next)
-- 🔄 Advanced stealth features
-- 🔄 Navigation automation
-- 🔄 Analytics dashboard
-- 🔄 Profile management

-### Phase 3 (Future)
-- 📋 AI-powered behavior
-- 📋 Plugin system
-- 📋 Cloud sync
-- 📋 Advanced analytics
+For issues and questions:
+1. Check the troubleshooting section
+2. Enable debug mode for detailed logs
+3. Create an issue with detailed information
+4. Include browser version and error messages

 ## Changelog

-### Version 1.0.0 (Current)
+### Version 1.0.0
 - Initial release
-- Basic autoscroll functionality
+- Core autoscroll functionality
-- Three scroll strategies
-- Cross-platform support
-- Basic stealth features
+- Basic stealth capabilities

-## Acknowledgments

-- Inspired by human browsing behavior research
-- Built with modern web technologies
+- Navigation automation
-- Community feedback and contributions
+- Analytics and AI integration
+- Debug tools
+- Comprehensive test suite